 Through all his successes, the country star has kept the same band his entire career and maintained beautiful friendships with those band members.
 In fact, Brooks will tell audiences that "the rookie" on his tour has only been with him for 21 years.

 Think about it.
 The man started out playing in bars and moved on to playing six sold-out shows in one city before doing the same in another.
 Through all the tours and new albums, Brooks has remained humble, loyal and managed to keep the same group around him for it all.
 That speaks volumes about Brooks, and it speaks volumes about the talent behind him.
-He even invited Oklahoma State classmate Ty England to join his band as a guitarist on his first album.
-But England left to pursue his own solo career after a few years.
+He even invited Oklahoma State University classmate Ty England to join his band as a guitarist on his first album.
+But England left to pursue his own solo album after a few years.

 Drummer Mike Palmer has been with Brooks for one of the longest amounts of time, going back to the days in the bars when Brooks needed musical support.
 On his rise to fame, Brooks took Palmer along for the ride, remembering where he came from and who helped him every step of the way -- literally.
 The same can be said about the string-strumming expert, Bruce ("Bruuuuuuce") Bouton; a musician Brooks has had by his side since 1989, lending his steel guitar skills to Brooks' debut album.
 Mark Greenwood is another founding member of the Brooks band, playing the bass on several of Brooks' award-winning albums.